-Pavement maintenance strategies have become as a significant study field in the 21st Century.
+Pavement maintenance strategies have become a significant study field in the 21st Century.
 Maintenance practices are defined as all procedures that can be taken to resolve all possible deterioration forms.
 Such maintenance procedures must be implemented on the pavement surfaces when they remain considered efficient, and before the appearance of actual maintenance demands.
-Thus, the preventive maintenance treatment practices were recognised accompanied with the enhanced knowledge of the essential need of pavement management systems (Hein & Croteau, 2004).
-AASHTO Highway Committee defined preventive maintenance as a predesigned plan that aims to treat existed roadway system in a preventing expected deterioration, cost-effective way that enhance the overall functional system performance (FHWA, 1999).
-These preventive maintenance treatment practices mainly aim to enhance the pavement performance through adding a planned maintainability and cost efficiency preventive strategies.
+Thus, the preventive maintenance treatment practices were recognised accompanied by the enhanced knowledge of the essential need of pavement management systems (Hein & Croteau, 2004).
+AASHTO Highway Committee defined preventive maintenance as a predesigned plan that aims to treat existed roadway system in a preventing expected deterioration, cost-effective way that enhances the overall functional system performance (FHWA, 1999).
+These preventive maintenance treatment practices mainly aim to enhance the pavement performance by adding a planned maintainability and cost efficiency preventive strategies.

 Pavement performance can be recognised through the performance curve that represents the relation between the possible loads on the road during the service time and the pavement situation.
 On the other hand, actual curves of performance could be generated depending on pavement deterioration historical reports.
-The typical performance curve of pavement is presented in figure (1) which indicates that the rates of pavement deterioration associated in an increasing manner until reaching to a high deterioration levels at the end of the expected service life of the pavement (Butt et al., 1987).
+Figure (1) presents the typical performance curve of pavement, the figure indicates that the rates of pavement deterioration associated in an increasing manner until reaching to a high deterioration level at the end of the expected service life of the pavement (Butt et al., 1987).